learn-co-curriculum/dsc-git-version-control-101/README.md

 There are a lot of different ways to do version control.
 You could save a new file every time you make a change, timestamp that file, and place all of those files into a timestamped folder.
 You could track all of your changes in a spreadsheet with copious notes.
 Or you could use dedicated version control software.
 Guess which method programmers use?

+## Objectives:

+You will be able to:
+* Understand the reason for using git

 ## Why Use Version Control?

 Let's think about the future for a second.
 It's a year or two down the road, and you're working at your dream job (YAY!).
 You just deployed a new chat feature for the app you're working on.
 Suddenly, your boss runs over to your desk: "Wait!
 We can't deploy the chat yet!
 Revert!
 Revert!"